IP header compression

 - % Done changed from 30 to 40

 Status update: I managed to run SLHC in a test environment (compressing/decompressing in same place as mentioned in the last update) After a lot of fixing and trying it now runs without errors.
 I can in the log how the packets get compressed and decompressed.
 I think we can risk to try it with a phone on monday.

-#23 Updated by laforge over 3 years ago
+#23 Updated by laforge about 4 years ago

 in which branch are you keeping your patches?
 For features that take multiple weeks of implementation, it is very useful if others can follow your work, either by looking at the commitlog or by explicitly reviewing the branch.